Art Nouveau and Art Deco Movements: What Are the Key Differences?

 Sign up to our Free Weekly Newsletter

 In contrast with Art Nouveau’s decadently flowing lines, Art Deco is typified by an entirely different aesthetic – one of angular shapes and high-polish surfaces.
-Inspired by technology, it echoed the language of industry, with vertical lines, zig-zags and rectilinear shapes.
-Art Deco also made use of the latest in high-tech materials, such as stainless steel, aluminium and glass, often polished to a high sheen to emphasise an entirely modern look.
+Inspired by technology, it echoed the language of industry, with vertical lines, zig-zags, and rectilinear shapes.
+Art Deco embraced the latest in high-tech materials, such as stainless steel, aluminum, and glass, often polished to a high sheen to emphasize its modernity.
 Interestingly, Art Deco also looked to much older references, particularly the faceted architecture of Babylon, Assyria, Ancient Egypt, and Aztec Mexico.

 New York Houses Several Art Deco Icons